Cars brands and logos that start with L

 Laraki Automobiles SA Logo

 Moroccan automakers have also contributed to the global automotive industry.
-The Laraki Automobiles SA brand was founded in 1999 with an office in Casablanca, Morocco, by entrepreneur and designer Abdeslam Laraki.
-Abdeslam Laraki translated his passion for automobiles into the business of exporting them to his country.
-But the desire to have a car he designed led to the Laraki Fulgura, unveiled in 2002 at the Geneva Motor Show.
-Three years later, it appeared in a slightly modified version of the body design.
-The company has created and produced three sports car models – the Laraki Fulgura, the 2005 Borac, and the 2013 Epitome.
+The Laraki Automobiles SA brand was founded in 1999 in Casablanca, Morocco, by entrepreneur and designer Abdeslam Laraki.
+Abdeslam Laraki turned his passion for automobiles into a business exporting them to his country.
+But the desire to have a car he designed led to the Laraki Fulgura, unveiled at the 2002 Geneva Motor Show.
+Three years later, it appeared in a slightly modified body design.
+The company has created and produced three sports car models: the Laraki Fulgura, the 2005 Borac, and the 2013 Epitome.

 Laurin & Klement